Hire compliantly inMalta Talk to an Expert

 Employment Contracts

-Employment contracts can be fixed-term or permanent, written or verbal.
-The employment contracts in Malta usually are written and in the local language.
-In case of an oral agreement, the employer still must provide the employee with the details of the employment in writing.
+Employment contracts in Malta can be fixed-term or permanent, written or verbal.
+Employment contracts in Malta usually are written and in the local language.
+If the employment contract is oral, the employer still must provide the employee with the details of the employment in writing.

 The employment contract must contain at least: